ddrigota/ddrigota/README.md

 A frontend developer currently living in Portugal.
 Looking for a remote job opportunity all over the world.
 Or an on-site job in mainland Portugal.

+I like to create something new.

+I used to work on marketing campaigns, helping big brands to prove themselves on the market.
+I learned to look for non-standard solutions, to work in a constantly changing environment, and, most importantly, to manage myself and interact productively with large teams.

+Now I've moved into web development.
+The feeling when you see your code working cannot be conveyed in words.
+In my spare time, I read books and articles on development, play guitar and drums.

 📫 You can reach me at **drigota@gmail.com** or connect with me here:

 <p align="left">